Simon-Brandt/ShellArgparser/README.md

 If [`ARGPARSER_ARG_DEF_HAS_HEADER`](#argparser_arg_def_has_header) is set to `true`, then these names must be given as a header above all argument definitions.
 Providing a header has the advantage that the order of the columns does not matter, as long as the first column is the `id`.
 If you omit the header, the above order is mandatory.

 Keyword arguments can have multiple short and/or long names, optional default values, and/or an arbitrary number of choice values.
 The same holds for positional arguments, which are identified by having neither short nor long option names.
-Generally, absence of a value is indicated by a hyphen (`"-"`).
-Since hyphens have a special meaning on the command line (as option names), using them for other purposes would lead to deep confusion among your script's users, and thus, they're reserved for the purpose of indicating absence.
+Generally, absence of a value is indicated by the empty string (`""`).
+Since hyphens have a special meaning on the command line (as option names), using them for other purposes would lead to deep confusion among your script's users, and thus, regard them as reserved.

 As you saw above, the argparser will aggregate all arguments (values) given after a word starting with a hyphen (*i.e.*, an option name) to this option.
 If the number doesn't match the number of required values, an error is thrown instead of cutting the values.
 If an argument gets a wrong number of values, but has a default value, only a warning is thrown and the default value is taken.